bRADg12/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 As the players approach this area, the drizzling rain stops.
 Read:

+>[!read]
-<div class="description"><p>Soon, the river bends once more out of sight and the dark woods surround the road once again.
+>Soon, the river bends once more out of sight and the dark woods surround the road once again.
 Finally, though, the trees pull away, revealing a tall cliff at the base of a foggy mountain slope.
-The air is cold and damp here, and soft wisps of fog swirl around the base of the cliff.</p></div>
+The air is cold and damp here, and soft wisps of fog swirl around the base of the cliff.

 The players have arrived at the River Ivlis Crossroads, which is largely as described in <span class="citation">River Ivlis Crossroads (p.
 35)</span>.
 Do not check for a random encounter when the players arrive.